jackpurrin/jackpurrin/README.md

 🏫 I'm a high school student, freshman

-📅 I have too much free time, and am looking for projects to do
+📅 I have too much free time and am looking for projects to do

-🤓 I am learning Vue.JS, and Tailwind CSS
+🤓 I am learning Java, and working on my website

 🐍 Learning Python on the side